stevensonmt/genetic_algorithms_in_elixir/notes.md

 Errata: opts should not have underscore in start_link def missing comma after Utilities.Statistics entry in children list of application file

+# Chapter 10 Visualizing the Results

+Needed to increase initial population size to 20 to get any variation over time.
+Had to remember that selection_rate + mutation_rate == 1.

+Not sure it helps my understanding of genetic algorithms but the visualization is cool.

+Errata: typo for `:gnuplot` in deps as `:gnuplut`

 ## Footnotes

 [^1]: This is the point my background gets in the way of the metaphor.